MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install the same languages from a previous MSI installation

-If you're upgrading from a Windows Installer (MSI) version of Office, you can get Click-to-Run versions of the same language resources--for example, language packs, language interface packs, or proofing tools--installed when you install Office 365 ProPlus.
+If you're upgrading from a Windows Installer (MSI) version of Office, you can get Click-to-Run versions of the same language resources — for example, language packs, language interface packs, or proofing tools — installed when you install Office 365 ProPlus.
 For more information, see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](upgrade-from-msi-version.md).

 ## Use the Office CDN as a backup source for language packs

 If you deploy Office from a local source on your network, you can use the Office CDN as a backup source for language packs that might not be available at that local source.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

-- When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Fallback to the CDN for missing languages** in the installation settings of the Office Customization Tool.
+When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Fallback to the CDN for missing languages** in the installation settings of the Office Customization Tool.

 When installing languages, the ODT looks first for source files in the source path location.
 If the language pack isn't available at that location **and** the Fallback setting is selected, then the ODT will use source files from the Office CDN.